Yarr/Yarr/docs/localdb.md

-   Enter the URL of DB Server (e.g. mongodb://127.0.0.1:27017/), or "None" if not to be set. mongodb://127.0.0.1:27017/    # Input the setting of Local DB Server [Connection Test]
+   Enter the URL of DB Server (e.g. mongodb://127.0.0.1:27017/), or "None" if not to be set. mongodb://127.0.0.1:27017/    # Input the setting of Local DB Server
-   # Check the connection to Local DB Server
-   SUCCESS: The connection of Local DB mongodb://127.0.0.1:27017/ is GOOD.

    Enter the URL of the Viewer Application (e.g. http://127.0.0.1:5000/localdb/), or "None" if not to be set. http://127.0.0.1:5000/localdb/
-   [Connection Test]
-   # Check the connection to the Viewer Application via web interface
-   WARNING: The connection of Viewer Application http://127.0.0.1:5000/localdb/ is BAD.
-            HTTPConnectionPool(host='127.0.0.1', port=5000): Max retries exceeded with url: /localdb/ (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at 0x7fe207c8b320>: Failed to establish a new connection: [Errno 111] Connection refused',))

      remote: origin
      DB Server: mongodb://127.0.0.1:27017/      (connection: True)